psychemedia/pentrich-uprising/tellings/60_folly-at-folly-hall.md

 Mr. Alexander had been, on two occasions, in the discharge of his duty, not as an ordinary soldier, but as an armed citizen, exposing himself for the protection of his neighbours, and the preservation of the public peace, *fired at in one night*.
 Some cowardly ruffian shot at him, under cover of the night, while he was on foot, going for his horse; and he was afterwards exposed, in front, to the fire of the insurgents at Folly-hall-bridge, where his horse was severely wounded under him.
 He had displayed a spirit and intrepidity which entitle him to respect, and which must receive the approbation and thanks of every man who is disposed to appreciate those qualities when exhibited in a good cause; and, the only return which was made him for having twice exposed his life to imminent hazard, for the protection of those who were quietly and comfortably asleep in their beds, was to be held up as an object of ridicule to the Court of Justice in which he was called upon to perform another service to the public, by giving his evidence on a case of flagrant public outrage;— to be jeered at about the "sanguinary battle of Folly-hall-bridge in which he had been *engaged*"— *rigged* as the term is, about his "military tactics"—and ironically asked if he had obtained his martial skill and courage at *Waterloo!*

 ```

+*I haven't been able to locate (yet?!) a scan of the Saturday August 16, 1817 edition of the `Leeds Mercury`, so it is not clear whether there was any reponse there to content in the `Inteligencer` of Monday 11 August, 1817.*

 ---
 Sources: